 - after the abortion pill treatment, you want us to fit a coil;

 - you have (prolonged) symptoms or (you have had) complications.

 Follow-up by phone

 We will discuss your physical recovery and whether you are (still) experiencing any symptoms.
-We will also inquire after your emotional state and how you are coping with the abortion.
+We will also require after your emotional state and your coping with the abortion.
 In addition to this, we will discuss contraception.

 Aftercare at the clinic